SEO and the Art of Internet Dating

 A final note (of caution): getting found naturally is not the quick and easy path.
 What I am advocating—genuine, content-driven SEO—is not for the fickle or lazy.
 It’s work.

-If you want some specific steps you can take to improve your on-site SEO, get this handy guide we created: “15 Simple Things You Can Do to Dramatically Improve On-site SEO”
+If you want some specific steps you can take to improve your on-site SEO, click below to sign up for our mailing list and get access to our library of downloadable guides, which includes this handy guide we created: “15 Simple Things You Can Do to Dramatically Improve On-site SEO.”

 Photo by the author